snehccurry/Heema/README.md

+TODO:

-TODO: add credit for iconmoon for free font conversion for material icons.
+1) add credit for iconmoon for free font conversion for material icons.
+2) from tkextrafont import Font (import this for new symbols/ use pyglet)